TcMenu/tcMenu/README.md

 ### Adafruit_GFX integration for many displays

-Most libraries that are compatible with Adafruit_GFX will work with tcMenu, we've tested with Color ILI9341, ST7735 and Nokia 5110 display.
+Most libraries that are compatible with Adafruit_GFX will work with tcMenu, we've tested with the following TFT's ILI9341, ST7735 and also Nokia 5110 display.
 We even have a quick start option that helps you get started with this option.

-We even have a custom Adafruit_GFX OLED driver for mbed that supports SSD1306, SH1106.
+For mbed RTOS 5/6 we have a custom Adafruit_GFX OLED driver https://github.com/davetcc/Adafruit-GFX-mbed-fork that supports SSD1306, SH1106.

 ### U8G2 integration for mono display

 We can render onto most buffered displays using this library.
 Tested with OLED devices such as SSD1306 and SH1106.
 We can even provide a custom I2C byte function that yields to task manager frequently, making it work better with task manager, and correctly yield on ESP boards too.

+### TFTeSPI and STM32 LTDC framebuffer integration

+From 2.0 onwards we'll support TFTeSPI and STM32 LTDC framebuffer based BSP functions to provide very high performance display rendering, we've tested with these two options on both ESP32 and STM32F429, the results were highly impressive.

+### No local input or display techonologies

+Should your app not need any local display or input technologies, you can set up tcMenu so that it does not have local input or display, or you could have a single switch or LED on the device and manage it manually.
+In this case you'd use the below IoT support to manage the device remotely.

 ## Remote IoT support on Ethernet, WiFi, Serial and Bluetooth/BLE